 Experiment Execution

-The pilot was applied to an undergraduate class composed of 28 volunteers.
-However, this data was not used for the experiment or the statistical analysis due to the changes made after the pilot.

 After the pilot and making the appropriate changes in the plan, we applied the experiment in two different undergrad classes [22], composed of 18 and 19 volunteers each.
 From those 37 volunteers, only 32 were able to finish the experiment in the allocated time, thus 5 partially answered questionnaires were discarded.
 After running the experiment on both classes, the questionnaires were analyzed.

 Statistical Analysis